Setting Up the Development Environment

 MConn Display Main embedded platform for development Link

-Programming Cable Used to power MConn Display and CAN communacition flash or program device
+Programming Cable Used to power the MConn Display and for CAN communication, flashing, or programming the device

-12V Power Supply (min 2A) Powering up MConn unit
+12V Power Supply (min 2A) Powering the MConn unit

 AMPSEAL 776164 Connector (optional) Mating connector for Power, GPIOs, and CAN bus Link